BlorangeXYZ/Chat-i-nette/README.md

 - User Profiles: Each student can create a personalized profile to customize their experience and track their interactions with the assistant.
 - Persistent Chats: The chat interface allows users to save a limited number of conversations for future reference, reducing the need for repetitive inquiries and minimizing database costs.
 - Authentication: The assistant provides secure user registration and login functionality using JWT tokens.
 Additionally, students can use single sign-on (SSO) login options via the 42 API and Google.
-- LLM Chatbot Integration: The project integrates a Long-Term Memory (LLM) chatbot, powered by schema, models, prompts, indexes, memory, chains.
+- LLM Chatbot Integration: The project integrates a Long-Term Memory (LLM) chatbot, powered by schema, models, prompts, indexes, memory, chains, and agents.
 This enables the assistant to handle complex queries and provide more accurate responses.
-- Mobile App (Beyond MVP): The project aims to develop a mobile app using Flutter for iOS and Android platforms, allowing students to access the assistant on their smartphones. [[Future Release]]
+- Mobile App (Beyond MVP): The project aims to develop a mobile app using Flutter for iOS and Android platforms, allowing students to access the assistant on their smartphones.
-- Blockchain NFT Gated Content and Rewards (Beyond MVP): The assistant will leverage blockchain technology to gate certain content and provide rewards to users, enhancing engagement and incentivizing interactions within the app. [[Future Release]]
+- Blockchain NFT Gated Content and Rewards (Beyond MVP): The assistant will leverage blockchain technology to gate certain content and provide rewards to users, enhancing engagement and incentivizing interactions within the app.

 ## Getting Started